 Share your successes and challenges

-For example, you might address challenges you’ve faced in your attempts to diversify your fundraising sources and how you’re planning to engage in a wider range of revenue opportunities to stabilize your funding.
+For example, you might address challenges you’ve faced in diversifying your fundraising sources and how you plan to engage in a broader range of revenue opportunities to stabilize your funding.

 In conclusion

-Healthcare fundraising is constantly evolving as your patient and supporter bases shift over time.
-These tips will help put you in the right position to remain flexible and adapt to new opportunities as they arise.
+Healthcare fundraising constantly evolves as your patient and supporter bases shift over time.
+These tips will help you remain flexible and adapt to new opportunities as they arise.

 Looking for more healthcare fundraising tips?
 Review these additional resources: